universal-ctags/ctags/docs/optlib.rst

 Universal-ctags does not load any option files for system wide configuration.
 (i.e., no :file:`/etc/ctags.d`)

-Use :file:`.ctags` for the file extension ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+Using :file:`.ctags` for the file extension ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Extensions :file:`.cnf` and :file:`.conf` are obsolete.